 IT IS VERY IMPORTANT THAT YOU TELL US HOW YOU ARE ARRIVING.

 If you don't know yet when you reserve, please do let us know once you have decided.
 We need to know whether to expect you on our shuttle so we can be sure we have room for you.
 You can click HERE for more transportation information.
 And for more information on our FREE shuttle you can click HERE.

 If you have a rental car it is an easy 15 minute drive to the park and they have ample parking areas.
 If you don't have a car, we provide a shuttle to and from the National Park four times daily.
-Our shuttle service leaves the hostel daily at 6:35 AM, getting you to the Park's Wilderness Access Center (WAC), where all park tour and shuttle buses depart, before 7:00 AM.
-That means, if you are using our shuttle, do not schedule a tour or activity that departs prior to 7:00 AM or that returns you to the WAC later than 9:30 PM.
+Our shuttle service leaves the hostel daily at 6:35 AM, getting you to the Park's Denali Bus Depot (formerly known as the Wilderness Access Center/WAC), where all park tour and shuttle buses depart, before 7:00 AM.
+That means, if you are using our shuttle, do not schedule a tour or activity that departs prior to 7:00 AM or that returns you to the Denali Bus Depot later than 9:30 PM.
 If you do, you will be responsible for your own transportation to and from the park for that time.

 Our first shuttle is also used by guests leaving on the morning Park Connection Motorcoach.
 We drop you off at Denali Park Village on our way to the park.
-Our second morning shuttle departs to the WAC at 8:20 AM, arriving there by 8:40 AM.
+Our second morning shuttle departs to the Denali Bus Depot at 8:20 AM, arriving there by 8:40 AM.